robotframework/robotframework/templates/README.txt

 Templates
 =========

-testcase_template.html
+This directory contains templates that can be used when creating test data for Robot Framework.
+These templates can be edited using normal HTML or TSV editors and they can be costomized freely.
+See Robot Framework User Guide for more information about how different tables are recognized and the test data syntax in general.

+testcase_template.html, testcase_template.tsv

-	Template for creating new Robot Framework test cases in html format.
+    Templates for creating test cases in HTML and TSV formats, respectively.

+resource_template.html, resource_template.tsv

+	HTML and TSV templates for creating resource files.
+Same templates can be used also to create test suite initialization files.

 atdd_template.html

-	Template for creating test cases in Acceptance Test-Driven Development manner at highest testing level.
-There is no need for Keyword and Variable tables as all needed resources can be imported from resource file.
-Setup and Teardown can be also named as Precondition and Postcondition respectively in the Setting table.
+    Template for creating test cases in Acceptance Test-Driven Development (ATDD) style.
+These use-case-like test cases are created from high-level keywords needing no arguments, and the template has been simplified accordingly.

-resource_template.html

-	Template for creating Robot Framework resources.
-You can also use this template to set directory suite settings by copying this file to suite directory and renaming it as __init__.html.

-testcase_template.tsv

-	Robot Framework's testcase template in tsv format.

-resource_template.tsv

-	Robot Framework's resource template in tsv format.